insightsengineering/JointSurvivalModels.jl/docs/src/HazardBasedDistribution.md

-The `Distributions.jl` functionalities implemented for `HazardBasedDistribution`.
+The functionalities implemented for `HazardBasedDistribution`.

 ```@docs
 JointModels.support(dist::HazardBasedDistribution)